-- Florida state law requires that every new business designate a Florida registered agent that will be available during regular business hours at a physical address within Florida.
+- Florida state law requires that every new Florida LLC designate a Florida registered agent that will be available during regular business hours at a physical address within the state.

 - The cost for acquiring a business license is $125.
 It can be higher if you need additional permits.

-- Processing time for forming an LLC is between 6 to 8 business days.
+- Processing time for forming a Florida LLC is between six and eight business days.

 - The current minimum wage for small business employees is $8.56.

 - If a business owner wants to change the name of their business, they are required to file for a DBA (Doing Business As).
-DBAs are valid for 5 years, renewable thereafter.
+DBAs are valid for five years, renewable thereafter.

-- Small businesses that are LLCs are classified as partnerships or disregarded entities and are exempted from paying the state income tax because they are not corporations.
+- Small businesses that are LLCs are classified as partnerships or disregarded entities and are exempt from paying the state income tax because they are not corporations.

 - In the rare case that a small firm is also an incorporated LLC, it is liable to pay a state income tax of 5.5% or the alternative 3.3% minimum income tax.